luke396/assignment1-basics/README.md

 That is because, smaller batch size leads to higher variance in gradient estimates, so a smaller learning rate helps to stabilize the updates.

 ### generate

+### layer_norm_ablation

+When remove RMSnorm layers, with same learing rate - 0.03, first 100 steps loss decrease, but latet the loss will be NaN.
+Lower the learning rate to 0.01, the loss can converge well.

+The speed of convergence is slower than the base model with RMSnorm of learning rate 0.03.

+When steps reach 2200, the loss jump to too big and NaN again.